laymonage/slides-student-maintainer/slides.md

 <!--
 There is also Outreachy.
 It's a similar program to GSoC, but it's aimed towards supporting diversity.
 These days, I see a lot of toxic people on the internet discrediting the work of someone from an underrepresented background by calling them a "DEI hire" – which is just infuriating.

 Wagtail has participated in Outreachy a few times, and I can tell you that our interns are some of the coolest people I've ever worked with.
 And it is really amazing what they can do with all their limitations.
-I think they can put a lot of privileged people to shame.

 While Django has not participated in Outreachy so far, I think it's something we should look into in the future.
 -->